rclone/rclone/docs/content/azureblob.md

 transactions in exchange for more memory.
 See the [rclone docs](/docs/#fast-list) for more details.

-### Modified time
+### Modification times and hashes

-The modified time is stored as metadata on the object with the `mtime` key.
+The modification time is stored as metadata on the object with the `mtime` key.
 It is stored using RFC3339 Format time with nanosecond precision.
 The metadata is supplied during directory listings so there is no performance overhead to using it.